midori-rb/midori.rb/tutorial/essentials/middlewares.md

 # Middlewares

-Middlewares are very exciting features midori supports.
+Middlewares are very exciting features midori support.
 As it has been implemented for lots of web frameworks.
 Middlewares from midori behaves very different from other frameworks, which greatly helps reducing complexity and improving performance in scaling projects.

 ## Basic Usage